livrasand/EthicalMetrics/README.md

-# EthicalMetrics (Experimental)
+# EthicalMetrics

-**EthicalMetrics** is a next-generation web analytics platform built with one goal in mind: *protecting your users' privacy while delivering meaningful insights.*
+**EthicalMetrics** is a next-generation web analytics platform built with one radical goal:
+**protecting your users' privacy while delivering meaningful insights.**

 No cookies.
-No trackers.
+No fingerprinting.
 No personal data.
 No compromises.

 > **Perfect for privacy-first projects, sensitive applications, decentralized platforms, or any product that truly values user trust.**